seanfisk/personal-chef-repo/config/macosx/unautomated.md

 * LastPass

-  The universal installer has installer and uninstaller app bundles.
-Pretty annoying and difficult to automate.
-Alternatively, we could install just for Firefox and let Firefox sync the add-on (maybe?).
+  - The universal installer has installer and uninstaller app bundles which are downloaded by Homebrew Cask but need to be run manually.
+Using the universal installer is preferable to individual browser add-ons due to the inclusion of all browser add-ons and the binary component, which allows sharing state between browsers.
+  - [LastPass app for OS X](https://itunes.apple.com/us/app/lastpass/id926036361?ls=1&mt=12), which is installed using the Mac App Store.

 * Firefox